 Naturally, Abu Garcia didn’t want to end things there and then, and in 1995, Abu Garcia was acquired by global fishing tackle provider Pure Fishing.

-Since then, Pure Fishing has acquired a series of well-known fishing tackle manufactures and become a global industry giant, as brands like Berkley, Penn, Shakespeare, Pflueger, Mitchell, and Fen-Wick have joined their ranks.
+Since then, Pure Fishing has acquired a series of well-known fishing tackle manufacturers and become a global industry giant, as brands like Berkley, Penn, Shakespeare, Pflueger, Mitchell, and Fen-Wick have joined their ranks.

 Thanks to that ever-increasing market dominance, Abu Garcia was able not only to survive but to thrive and further develop their impressive fishing reels.